Call MVCC Admissions

 ET108 Refrigeration 1

 This course covers basic physics as applied to refrigeration and air conditioning.
 Topics include flaring and soldering techniques, compressor construction, domestic refrigeration, and characteristics of automatic controls.
 See when this course is offered ...

 ET221 Heating and Air Conditioning 2 C-3 P-4 Cr-5 This course introduces combustion techniques in oil and gas furnaces.
 It covers coil cells, stack controls, oil primary controls plus safety devices.
 Basic principles are applied to problem-solving in heat transfer.
 Types of systems involving residential and small commercial heating and air conditioning are covered.
 Split systems, hydronic systems, electric heat, heating and air conditioning controls, and package equipment are discussed along with heat pumps.
-Corequisites: ET108 Refrigeration 1 or VT133 Refrigeration and Air Conditioning 1.
+Corequisites: ET108 Refrigeration 1.
 See when this course is offered ...